scala/scala3/docs/docs/reference/symmetric-meta-programming.md

     val program = {
       val x = 1
-      ~Macros.assertImpl('(x != 0))
+      ~Macros.assertImpl(’(x != 0))
     }

 The example is only phase correct because Macros is a global value and as such not subject to phase consistency checking.
-Conceptually that's a bit unsatisfactory.
+Conceptually that’s a bit unsatisfactory.
 If the PCP is so fundamental, it should be applicable without the global value exception.
 But in the example as given this does not hold since both `assert` and `program` call